Christian approaches to whatever subject you are studying

 - Pete Lowman has a doctorate in English literature on God and the novel.
 He loves Bible exposition and is currently co-pastor at Wycliffe Church in Reading, England.
 Pete worked for IFES for 23 years and has spoken to student audiences in nearly 30 countries.
 His publications include Gateways to God and A Long Way East of Eden.
 View all resources by Pete Lowman

-In Fictional Absence, which has been slightly revised for publication here, Pete Lowman considers the presence and absence of God in English literature.
+In Fictional Absence, Pete Lowman considers the presence and absence of God in English literature.
+It has been slightly revised for publication here.

 Introduction: The Practice of the Absence of God